Frequently Asked Questions

 Larger projects can be broken down into smaller sub-projects which can be spaced out to align with budgetary considerations.
 Clients have an opportunity to collaborate on aspects of printed photo organizing and metadata development to minimize labor costs.

-Yes, we do work with clients who have only digital photos to organize.
+Yes, we do work with digital only clients who have photos to organize.
 This service is ideal for clients with years of digital clutter across phones, digital cameras, computers, and cloud accounts.
 A digital only project priced on an hourly basis rather than per item pricing.

 -